skip navigation

 Yes.
 Everyone in the meeting must follow the rules.
 If this happens, the chair issues a ruling on their own action.

-No. Only a member of the body itself can raise a Point of Order.
+No. Only a member of the governing body itself can raise a Point of Order.

 What should members do when they disagree with a ruling by the chair?

 A member can appeal the chair’s ruling (which must be seconded).
-This tells the chair that two members are in disagreement with the chair’s interpretation and want the body to decide it for themselves.
-The motion must be made immediately.
-If other business intervenes, then it is too late to appeal the chair’s decision or ruling.
+This tells the chair that two members are in disagreement with the chair’s interpretation and want the governing body to decide it for themselves.
+(Note that the motion to Appeal must be made immediately following the chair's ruling.
+If other business intervenes, then it is too late to appeal the chair’s decision.)

-When the Appeal is made, it immediately and temporarily stops the pending business until a decision is reached on the Appeal.
-After a vote is taken on the Appeal by the members, the business that was interrupted then continues.
+When the motion to Appeal is made, it immediately and temporarily stops the pending business until a decision is reached on the motion.
+After a vote is taken on the motion to Appeal by the members, the business that was interrupted then continues.

 How is an Appeal conducted?